Supraboy981322/devBreak/README.md

   - Above the preview frame, to the right of the "***Go***" button, press the button labled "***&#x27F3;***" to refresh the preview frame.

 ---
+## Customization

+By design, devBreak is highly customizable.
+Using custom CSS and a background images, you can make devBreak look as unique or stylistic as you please.

+>Please note: in order to make custom styling, you must have at least novice to moderate knowledge of CSS.

+Every element of devBreak was designed to be modified to your liking.
+Even webssh can be customized (see the documentation on [the webssh GitHub page](https://github.com/huashengdun/webssh/) for information/instructions)